erhant/circomkit/README.md

 ### Proof Verification

-If you have created the prover key, verification key & the circuit WASM file, you can also test proving & verification keys.
+If you have created the prover key, verification key & the circuit WASM file, you can also test proof generation & verification.

 ```ts
 describe('multiplier (proofs)', () => {